MicrosoftDocs/azure-dev-docs/articles/terraform/create-resource-group.md

 ---
-title: Quickstart - Create an Azure resource group using Terraform
+title: Get Started - Create an Azure resource group using Terraform
-description: In this quickstart, you learn how to create an Azure resource group using Terraform
+description: In this article, you learn how to create an Azure resource group using Terraform
-keywords: azure devops terraform azure resource group ms.topic: quickstart ms.date: 07/27/2021 ms.custom: devx-track-terraform
+keywords: azure devops terraform azure resource group ms.topic: quickstart ms.date: 08/01/2021 ms.custom: devx-track-terraform
 adobe-target: true
 # Customer intent: As someone new to Terraform and Azure, I want to do something simple to confirm my Terraform installation.
 ---

-# Quickstart: Create an Azure resource group using Terraform
+# Get Started: Create an Azure resource group using Terraform

 [!INCLUDE [terraform-intro.md](includes/terraform-intro.md)]